 - Reports from the project and laboratory work counts 40%.

 The students will make demonstrations for the project and the laboratory work.
 The campus students must be present at the demonstrations and the distant students should join the demonstrations either by Skype or by being present physically.

 Internal and external examiner evaluates the exam.
 Internal examiner evaluates the laboratory reports.

-Written exam: ordinary re-sit examination.
+Written exam: Re-sit August 2016.
 There is no re-sit examination for projects.